shannonyoshi/netlify-hugo-cms/site/content/values/_index.md

 values:
   - heading: "Mission"
     text: "Our mission is to empower companies and individuals to evolve in synchrony with a changing world."
+    subtext: "Training in the 21st Century™ brings together the knowledge and expertise needed, customized for each project.
+Working individually and in teams, we use our creativity, experience, knowledge, skills and abilities to enhance the growth and development of our clients.
+We utilize tried and true training methodologies combined with new technologies to enable companies and individuals to evolve proactively with a changing world."
     imageUrl: /img/Ben-Franklin-1.jpg
 bios:
   - image: img/headshot.jpeg